-In March 2022, the OECD released technical guidance on its 15% global minimum tax agreed as the second 'pillar' of a project to address the tax challenges arising from digitalisation of the economy.
-This guidance elaborates on the application and operation of the Global Anti-Base Erosion Rules agreed and released in December 2021 which lay out a co-ordinated system to ensure that multinational enterprises with revenues above €750 million pay tax of at least 15% on the income arising in each of the jurisdictions in which they operate.
+In March 2022, the Organisation for Economic Co-operation and Development (OECD) released technical guidance on its 15% global minimum tax agreed as the second 'pillar' of a project to address the tax challenges arising from digitalisation of the economy.
+This guidance elaborates on the application and operation of the Global Anti-Base Erosion Rules (GloBE) agreed and released in December 2021 which lay out a co-ordinated system to ensure that multinational enterprises with revenues above €750 million pay tax of at least 15% on the income arising in each of the jurisdictions in which they operate.